charles-e/new-c2lem/src/books/_BIP/Migrations: a novel.md

 I smile.
 "Byron."
 "Bless you, dear, I do love the Irish."
 He pauses and grins.
 "And by God I love to fish."
 But why?
 I want to ask.
 Why?

+* <span meta="48.2@2025-09-06T19:57:35.811Z"></span> I lie in the sea and feel more lost than ever, because I'm not meant to be homesick, I'm not meant to long for the things I have always been so desperate to leave.
+It isn't fair to be the kind of creature who is able to love but unable to stay.